Your first Tournament in just Five Minutes

 Edit general information

-Below the name box you’ll find some information about the presenter.
-We’re skipping this here but if you’re interested, you can read more about this under Presenters and Sponsors.
-Now, we’ll move on to the number of participants.
+Below the name box you will find information about the presenter.
+You can read more about this under Presenters and Sponsors.

-The number of participants strongly depends on the mode: not every number of participants works in each mode.
+The number of participants depends on the mode – not every number of participants works in each mode.
 Get more info about modes and numbers of participants here.
-For the first tournament I’ll choose 6 participants and 1 group (Everyone competes everyone).
+For an example we will select 6 participants and 1 group (Everyone competes everyone).

 Under First Match Number in this Tournament you can pick a number for the first match, for example to avoid having a consolation round start with number 1.
 Under Best reachable place in this tournament you can set the best possible ranking to be seventh instead of first, for instance.